qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 several formats.
 QGIS offers the following:

 *  Digitizing tools for OGR-supported formats and GRASS vector layers
-*  Ability to create and edit shapefiles and GRASS vector layers
+*  Ability to create and edit multiple file formats and GRASS vector layers
 *  Georeferencer plugin to geocode images
 *  GPS tools to import and export GPX format, and convert other GPS formats to GPX or down/upload directly to a GPS unit (On Linux,
    usb: has been added to list of GPS devices.)
 *  Support for visualizing and editing OpenStreetMap data
-*  Ability to create spatial database tables from shapefiles with DB Manager plugin
+*  Ability to create spatial database tables from files with DB Manager plugin
 *  Improved handling of spatial database tables
 *  Tools for managing vector attribute tables
 *  Option to save screenshots as georeferenced images